Programs for Meth Addiction Treatment

 - Parkinson’s disease

-Long-term meth use is also associated with anhedonia and psychosis.
+Long-term meth use is also associated with psychosis and anhedonia.
 Those suffering from anhedonia no longer enjoy activities they once found pleasant.
 Anhedonia can produce various modifications in the reward and pleasure circuits of the brain in former meth users.

 Psychotic symptoms and drug-induced psychosis are more likely to occur in those who use meth intravenously or have a family history of psychosis.
 Some people continue to have psychiatric symptoms even after they have quit using, especially while under stress.
 Hallucinations, delusions, paranoia, and excessive anxiety indicate psychosis.